KrizTahimic/Async-Learning-Task-Cellular-Automata/README.md

 | Top (T) | 0 | 0 | 0 | 2 |
 | Ticks | 15 | 100000 | 100000 | 100000 |

+(Due to simulation not stopping, the developer decided to stop the loop at 100000 ticks)
 ## Insights

 There is a noticeable gap that Middle (M) attendees will not find the conference exceptional.
 In contrast, Beginner (B) and Top (T) find it easier to get a position and have an exceptional conference.